26th Residential Weekend Course in Medical French

 There are potentially many opportunities for British doctors to practise medicine in French – but only if they can communicate with their patients and colleagues.

-This course is now in its twenty-fifth year, and to make the silver anniversary, the course will be held in France for this year only.
-It provides an invaluable foundation for those planning to work or undertake student electives in French-speaking countries, or to work with organisations such as Médecins sans Frontières.
+This course is now in its twenty-sixth year.
+We chose to run the course in France as a celebration of the silver anniversary in 2017.
+The enthusiasm for France as a venue has led us to book in Lille again for 2018.
+This course provides an invaluable foundation for those planning to work or undertake student electives in French-speaking countries, or to work with organisations such as Médecins sans Frontières.
 Our main aim is to provide an essential medical vocabulary and the confidence to use it.

 Format of the Course

 The teaching programme has been designed specifically by linguists, doctors and educational experts in Britain and France.
-Sessions are in small groups and led by experienced French speakers and teachers, including doctors.
+Sessions are in small groups and led by experienced French speakers who are all doctors.
 The content focuses on everyday communicating in a clinical setting.
 Throughout the weekend, all participants are encouraged to speak and discuss so that they can build up their confidence.
 We get you TALKING!

-NEWSFLASH – students attending the 2017 course will have the chance to win a fully funded place at the AFMS Annual Conference in Lille September 2017.
-Click here for details.
+NEWSFLASH – students attending the 2018 Medical French Course will have the chance to win a fully funded place at the AFMS Annual Conference in Cardiff in September 2018.

 How well do you have to speak French?